Getting Started With Dataframe.

 • If statement:

-If statement is the most common statement that execute code that only the condition place between bracket is true.
-Otherwise if statement ignore that particular piece of code. ` if(condition){ code to be executed}` to overcome this abstacle we add extra element else # Paste function Paste converts its arguments ( via as.character) to character strings and concatenates them (separating them by the string given by sep ).
-If the arguments are vectors, they are concatenated term-by-term to give a character vector result.
+The “if” statement is the most common statement used to execute code only if the condition placed between the brackets is true.
+Otherwise, the “if” statement ignores that particular piece of code. ` if(condition){ code to be executed} to overcome this abstacle we add extra element else # Paste function The "paste" function converts its arguments (via as.character`) to character strings and concatenates them, separating them by the string given by “sep.”
+If the arguments are vectors, they are concatenated term-by-term to produce a character vector result.

 product <- "tshirt"